kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

-If you are running a version of kobo-docker that was last updated prior to May 2022 (i.e. commit TBC or older), you need to upgrade your databases prior to using the current version of kobo-docker (this repository) or [kobo-install](https://github.com/kobotoolbox/kobo-install).
+If you are running a version of kobo-docker that was last updated prior to May 2022 (i.e. commit TBC or older), you need to upgrade your databases before using the current version of kobo-docker (this repository) or [kobo-install](https://github.com/kobotoolbox/kobo-install).